 As we all know, the world of today is not the world of tomorrow.
 Every day, new issues come out to challenge our sense of tolerance and respect.
 But do you think the society of today is ready to handle these questions?
 We can find the answer online… opening the Facebook, YouTube or Twitter app and reading the comments that people post about everything.
-The untouchable idea of free speaking “gives” to everyone the freedom to say or comment what they want, when they want and how they want.
+The untouchable idea of free speaking “gives” to everyone the freedom to say or comment on what they want when they want and how they want.
 Being able to have a critical mind and express your thoughts without troubles is a masterpiece of the modern times that we are still updating… but, as always, there are two sides to think about!

-Social media and social platforms are now boosting this idea and spreading the chance to everyone to be active in social issues; at the same time hate speech online is growing and getting a serious problem.
-The line between opinions and disrespect tend to be more tenuous this is not a problem of now!
-The extreme ideologies and attacks on a person or group of people always existed and the history can prove it.
+Social media and social platforms are now boosting this idea and spreading the chance to everyone to be active in social issues; at the same time, hate speech online is growing and getting a serious problem.
+The line between opinions and disrespect tends to be more tenuous this is not a problem of now!
+The extreme ideologies and attacks on a person or group of people always existed and history can prove it.
 The difference is that hate speech is clear in front of us everywhere covered by a fake sense of freedom of speech.

 We recognize the problem but, what can we do to stop the spreading of hate and extreme ideas?
 The solution can be in the “Alternative Narratives”.
 A European Commission (EC) proposal that brings the online and offline counterbalance to the hate speech content available today.
-The main idea is to create and share positive content creating the real sense of social responsibility in everyone.
-This new approach can be the way to educate minds and consequently prevent hate thoughts in the actual and future generations.
+The main idea is to create and share positive content creating a real sense of social responsibility in everyone.
+This new approach can be a way to educate minds and consequently prevent hate thoughts in the actual and future generations.